 Key differences between UK and US SPACs

 The most significant difference between US SPACs and a UK Standard listed SPAC relates to the rights of shareholders at the time of the initial acquisition.
-In the US, shareholder approval is usually required to approve the acquisition (as on AIM), whereas no shareholder is approval is required in the case of a Standard listed issuer.
+In the US, shareholder approval is usually required to approve the acquisition (as on AIM), whereas currently no shareholder is approval is required in the case of a Standard listed issuer (although see above in relation to the FCA’s current consultation on proposed rule changes).
 In the US, shareholder approval will also typically involve filing a proxy statement with the SEC.
 This process can take three months if not more to complete from the date of the agreement of the acquisition – the protracted timetable and increased execution risk arguably makes the US SPAC a less attractive bidder in the eyes of the target.
-By contrast, an acquisition by a Standard listed SPAC involves reduced execution risk as no shareholder approval is needed allowing the acquisition to be closed more quickly, although an FCA approved prospectus will still be subsequently required in respect of the enlarged group.
-The suspension of trading in the SPAC’s shares (due to its classification as a reverse takeover under the Listing Rules) from the time of announcement of the acquisition until an FCA-approved prospectus is published (effectively locking disapproving investors into a transaction they do not support for a protracted period) is a commonly cited reason for not investing in UK SPACs.
+By contrast, an acquisition by a Standard listed SPAC involves reduced execution risk as no shareholder approval is currently needed allowing the acquisition to be closed more quickly, although an FCA approved prospectus will still be subsequently required in respect of the enlarged group.
+The suspension of trading in the SPAC’s shares (due to its classification as a reverse takeover under the Listing Rules) from the time of announcement of the acquisition until an FCA-approved prospectus is published (effectively locking disapproving investors into a transaction they do not support for a protracted period) is a commonly cited reason for not investing in UK SPACs (again see above in relation to the FCA’s current consultation on proposed rule changes in this context).

 In the US, under both the NYSE and NASDAQ rules, 90 per cent of the gross proceeds raised during the IPO must immediately be deposited and held in a trust account and are subject to strict investment criteria.
 Additionally, among other requirements, the SPAC must complete, within the time period designated in the prospectus, one or more business combinations that have a fair market value equal to at least 80 per cent of the trust account at the time of the initial business combination.
-By contrast, in the UK there are no such requirements.
+By contrast, in the UK there are currently no such requirements.
 Consequently, the directors of a UK SPAC have more autonomy when identifying the acquisition target or targets.
 In addition, the directors have more flexibility in the use of the funds in the short-term, though they of course have a fiduciary duty to deploy the funds in the best interests of the company and in the manner disclosed in the IPO prospectus/AIM admission document.
+As noted above, the FCA is proposing additional requirements in relation to ring-fencing of the IPO proceeds for Standard listed SPACs which wish to avoid suspension of trading on announcement of an acquisition.

 Legal and tax considerations associated with the founders’ promote lead to differences in the typical capital structures of US and UK SPACs, with US SPACs issuing both founder shares (for nominal consideration) and privately placed founder warrants and with UK SPACs typically issuing founder preferred shares along with warrants for additional founder preferred shares.